lernlink/voucherpress/readme.txt

 There are shortcodes to add a link to a particular voucher, or to show an unordered list of all your vouchers.

 You can require visitors to provide their name and email address to get a voucher.
 If an email address is required an email is sent to the address with a link to the voucher URL.
 Each voucher has a unique code, and vouchers that have an email address associated with them can only be used once, so once a registration-required voucher is downloaded it can't be downloaded again.

-You can also restrict the downloading of vouchers in two other ways.
-Firstly you can set the number of downloads that are allowed, for example set a limit of 100 downloads so only 100 people can get the voucher.
-Secondly you can set an expiry date for a voucher, on that date the voucher will become automatically expired.

 The plugin also makes use of the __() function to allow for easy translation.